Mucho Locos: Plot

-Unfortunately for Speedy, Daffy has been watching the whole time, and emerges through the broken TV and hits Speedy with a mallet for the insults.
-Daffy calls Speedy a stupid mouse and he called himself a smart duck.
-Speedy decides to go home, stating that "this imagination TV gives me the terrible headaches!"
-This gives Jose something to ponder: "It looks so real.
+Daffy has been watching them, and emerges from behind the broken TV and hits Speedy on the head with a mallet.
+Daffy calls Speedy a stupid mouse and himself a smart duck.
+Speedy says he will go home now, stating that "this imagination TV gives me the terrible headaches!"
+Jose says: "It looks so real.
 Could it be my imagination?"